subawocit/cs291k/README.md

 ## Evaluation
-We measured detection accuracy using the Intersection Over Union (IoU) metric.
-A detection is considered correct if IoU ≥ predefined threshold.
+A detection is considered correct if Intersection Over Union (IoU) ≥ predefined threshold.

 # Results

 We first investigated the performance of various backbone architectures on landslide object detection.
-The pre-training strategy was fixed to be ImageNet-1K image classification for all architectures. **We found the Swin-Base outperformed other architectures.**
+The pre-training strategy was fixed to be ImageNet-1K image classification for all architectures. **We found that the Swin-Base outperformed other architectures.**

 ![plot](/figures/Table1.jpg)